STA141B-W2020-FJNS/Spotify-Analysis/README.md

 5)  It should be noted that anytime the category or number of tracks is updated, the resulting table will take anywhere from 5 to 15 seconds to load.

 **Artist Album Analysis:** Designed to give in depth analysis of your favorite artist’s albums.
+Note: The default artist name has been set to "bts", but can be easily changed to an artist name of your choice
 1)  Under the title “Artist Album Analysis” the user will see three fields titled: “Please type an artist name”, “Sort table by”, and “Arrange table”.
 The user must first enter an artist name in the input box titled “Please type an artist name”.
 2) Then, from the “Sort table by” drop down select which variable you want to sort your table by: “Release Year”, “Energy” , “Valence”, “Dance Level”. (for more information about Energy, Valence and Dance Level visit: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).
 3) Proceed to the next input box titled “Arrange table by:”.
 This will allow you to arrange the selected value from the “Sort table by:”, select either “Ascending” or  “Descending” order.